portworx/lcfs/INSTALL.md

 # sudo dockerd -s portworx/px-graph
 ```

-Verify docker is running with lcfs by checking the output of command 'docker info'.
+Verify docker is running with portworx/px-graph storage driver by checking the output of command 'docker info'.

-> Note: Once Px-Graph has been installed on your system, you do not need to redo these steps even across Docker restarts and system reboots.